 Every day is a school day

-Not content with his time already in Academia Neil deGrasse Tyson went on to study his doctorate at Columbia University completing it in 1991.
-Following his doctorate, Neil spent the next few years working in postdoctoral research as an assistant at Princeton University.
+Not content to stop at an MA, Tyson went on to study for his doctorate at Columbia University, completing his Ph.D. in 1991.
+Following his doctorate, he spent the next few years working in postdoctoral research as an assistant at Princeton University.

-In 1994 he joined the Hayden Planetarium as a staff scientist and worked as research scientist and lecturer at Princeton.
+In 1994 he joined the Hayden Planetarium as a staff scientist and worked as a research scientist and lecturer at Princeton.
 Despite his time in education, or perhaps because of it, Neil is a strong advocate for educational reform.

-Neil deGrasse Tyson's career
+Neil deGrasse Tyson's career takes off

-Neil deGrasse Tyson’s doctorate thesis secured funding from NASA and ARCS foundation thanks to the help of Professor R. Michael Rich.
-This funding enabled him to go to international meetings in Europe, South America and South Africa.
+Tyson secured funding from NASA and ARCS foundation for his doctoral thesis, thanks to the help of Professor R. Michael Rich.
+This funding enabled him to attend international meetings in Europe, South America, and South Africa.
 He also hired students to help with data reduction.

-His career kicks into gear
+deGrasse Tyson's career kicks into gear

-“when I was a kid... there were scientists and educators on the staff at the Hayden Planetarium... who invested their time and energy in my enlightenment... and I've never forgotten that.
+Tyson was inspired by his experiences at the Hayden Planetarium to continue his work as an educator, saying, "When I was a kid... there were scientists and educators on the staff at the Hayden Planetarium... who invested their time and energy in my enlightenment... and I've never forgotten that.
 And to end up back there as its director, I feel this deep sense of duty, that I serve in the same capacity for people who come through the facility today, that others served for me..."

-The StarTalk radio show tends to broadly follow a podcast format with pre-recorded conversations between Tyson and a random guest.
-Recordings are often interspersed with live segments in front of a live audience.
+The StarTalk radio show tends to broadly follow a podcast format, with pre-recorded conversations between Tyson and a random guest.
+Recordings are often interspersed with live segments in front of an audience.

-Following various keynote speaker appearances and appearances at film festivals, it was announced that Tyson was to resurrect Carl Sagan's iconic series The Cosmos: A Personal Voyage.
-In 2014 the groundbreaking series Cosmos: A Spacetime Odyssey hit the airwaves.
+Following various keynote speaker appearances, and appearances at film festivals, it was announced that Tyson was to resurrect Carl Sagan's iconic series "The Cosmos: A Personal Voyage".
+In 2014, the groundbreaking series "Cosmos: A Spacetime Odyssey" hit the airwaves.

 Neil deGrasse Tyson's time in the spotlight